Accelerating amorphous polymer electrolyte screening by learning to reduce errors in molecular dynamics simulated properties: Introduction

 \section{Introduction}

 Polymer electrolytes are promising candidates for next generation lithium-ion battery technology due to their low cost, safety, and manufacturing compatibility.
 The major challenge with the current polymer electrolytes is their low ionic conductivity, which limits the usage in real world applications. \cite{hallinan2013polymer,agrawal2008solid,ngai2016review} This limitation has motivated tremendous research efforts to explore new classes of polymers via both experiments \cite{pesko2016effect,tominaga2010alternating,meabe2017polycondensation,hatakeyama2020ai} and atomic scale simulations \cite{webb2015systematic,savoie2017enhancing,france2019effect}.
-However, the simulation of ionic conductivity is extremely expensive due to the amorphous nature\footnote{Strictly speaking, polymers have different degrees of crystallinity and are not completely amorphous.
-In this work, we use the term amorphous materials to represent a range of solids from fully amorphous to semi-crystalline.
-They cannot be represented by a simple periodic structure and thus are generally difficult to simulate.} of polymer electrolytes and the diversity of timescales involved in their dynamics, drastically limiting the ability to employ high throughput computational screening approaches.
-For instance, recent studies \cite{webb2015systematic,savoie2017enhancing,france2019effect} exploring polymer electrolytes with classical molecular dynamics (MD) only simulated around ten polymers.
+However, the simulation of ionic conductivity is extremely expensive due to the amorphous nature of polymer electrolytes and the diversity of timescales involved in their dynamics, drastically limiting the ability to employ high throughput computational screening approaches.
+Note that although some polymers have crystalline structures and past studies have performed large scale screenings on crystalline polymers with density functional theory calculations \cite{kim2018polymer,mannodi2018scoping}, screening polymers with different levels of crystallinity requires more expensive molecular dynamics (MD) simulations to sample the equilibrium structure and dynamics.
+For instance, recent studies \cite{webb2015systematic,savoie2017enhancing,france2019effect} exploring polymer electrolytes with classical MD only simulated around ten polymers.
 In contrast, a study that applies machine learning methods to literature data is able to explore a larger chemical space \cite{hatakeyama2020ai}, but it is limited by the diversity of polymers that have been studied in the past.
 The exploration beyond known chemical spaces would require a significant acceleration of the computational screening of polymer electrolytes.

 There are two major reasons for the large computational cost for simulating the ionic conductivity of polymer electrolytes with MD.
 First, the amorphous structure of polymer electrolytes can only be sampled from a random distribution using, e.g., Monte Carlo algorithms, and yet this initial structure has a significant impact on the simulated ionic conductivity due to the lack of ergodicity in the MD simulation \cite{molinari2018effect,france2019effect}.
 Multiple simulations starting from independent configurations are therefore required in order to properly sample the phase space and reduce statistical noise.
 Second, the slow relaxation of polymers requires long MD simulation time to achieve convergence for ionic conductivity (on the orders of 10's to 100's of ns), so each MD simulation is also computationally expensive \cite{webb2015systematic,france2019effect}.